Les Neuf Soeurs

 - Gabriel Bonnot de Mably cleric diplomat historian philosopher writer

-- Gilbert du Motier, marquis de La Fayette military politician
+- Gilbert du Motier, marquis de La Fayette freemason military politician

-- Honoré-Gabriel Riqueti, comte de Mirabeau abolitionist pamphleteer politician translator writer
+- Honoré-Gabriel Riqueti, comte de Mirabeau abolitionist freemason pamphleteer politician translator writer

 - Jean-Antoine Gallois civil servant freemason poet politician translator